Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 • A Virtual Network to provide connectivity

-• A Subnet to organize our network
+• A Subnet to segment our network

 What You’ll Learn